arnowelzel/lightbox-photoswipe/readme.txt

 == Description ==

 This plugins is a simple integration of PhotoSwipe to WordPress.
-All linked images in a post or page can be displayed using PhotoSwipe, regardless if they are part of a gallery or single images.
+All linked images in a post or page will be displayed using PhotoSwipe, regardless if they are part of a gallery or single images.
+Just make sure that you link the image or gallery directly to the media and not the attachment page (in galleries the option `link=file` should be set).

 More about PhotoSwipe see here: <http://photoswipe.com>

-Source of PhotoSwipe see here: <https://github.com/dimsemenov/PhotoSwipe>

 == Installation ==